nohtyp/learn_docker/chapter2/README.md

    3. RUN -> These are the commands that you will run in the container while it's building.
       Example: RUN yum install httpd

-## Build contai ner using docker build
+## Build container using docker build

 1. To build the container run the following command (while in chapter2 directory): docker build ./web_server